sensu/catalog/integrations/cassandra/cassandra-monitoring/README.md

    * `cassandra_hostname` (default: `localhost`)
    * `cassandra_port` (default: `7199`)

-It's also possible to edit the [check] definition, to add the `--cfstats` command-line option.
+It's also possible to edit the `metrics-cassandra-graphite` [check] command to add the `--cfstats` command-line option.
 This will allow you to get detailed metrics on keyspaces and column families.
-Use `--filter REGEX` option to only output metrics for column-families matching the regex.
+Add the `--filter REGEX` option to only output metrics for column-families matching the regex.

 For more information, please read the [plugin documentation](sensu-plugins-cassandra-github).